alby13/random-number-2024/README.md

 Uses Intel's hardware-based random number generator (RDRAND) to produce random numbers.
 This method is supported only on Windows systems and requires specific Intel hardware.

-**OS urandom Hardware Method:**
+**Windows CryptGenRandom win32crypt Method:**

-This method uses the operating system's urandom function to generate a random number.
-The urandom function uses a combination of hardware and software-based random number generators to generate random numbers. os.urandom generates random bytes and converts these bytes into a random number.
+This method uses the Winndows operating system's CryptGenRandom from win32crypt to generate a random number.
+It fills a buffer with cryptographically random bytes.
+An integer (number) is then generated from the bytes.

 **AMD Processor Method:**